 So, what really happened in 47 years?
-What are the indispensable tools today which humanity tried to discover nearly half a century ago?
+What are the indispensable tools of today that humanity tried to discover nearly half a century ago?

 Are you in Real Time?

-To remind us how many great things we achieved, Project Agora came with an idea in order to realise the steps we made from that semi-failed attempt to send an email to programmatic advertising.
+To remind us how many great things we’ve achieved, Project Agora came up with an idea in order to celebrate the steps we’ve made from that semi-failed attempt to send an email to programmatic advertising.

 Yes, you can see that this is not an ordinary clock!

-It's a clock that reveals 12 of Agora’s 16 audiences and reminds us of mind blowing milestones of the industry.
+It’s a clock that reveals 12 of Project Agora’s 16 audiences and reminds us of mind blowing industry milestones.
 There can be no delay between time & tech.

 It’s also a gimmick that made it today to the desk of most Project Agora’s clients and partners in several markets, in celebration of all the past achievements and the ones to come, as well as a giddy reminder to stay in Real Time and switch back the clocks on the night of 29th to 30th of October.
 To stay tuned for winter.